FC Nöttingen

 FC Nöttingen is a German association football club from the Nöttingen district of Remchingen, Baden-Württemberg.
-The footballers are part of a sports club of more than 500 members that also has departments for table tennis and an unusual sport popular locally known as Schnürles or Fussballtennis (en:football-tennis), played with a soccer ball on a tennis court.
+The footballers are part of a sports club of more than 500 members that also has departments for table tennis and an unusual sport popular locally known as Schnürles or Fussballtennis (Football tennis), played with a soccer ball on a tennis court.
 The game was introduced to the area from Czechoslovakia in the 1920s by coach Fritz Schnürle.
 The stadium is the Kleiner Arena.

 History

 Founded on 2 July 1957, FC acknowledges TSV Germania Nöttingen, established prior to World War I, as a predecessor side.
 Germania folded in 1927.

 The modern day successor rose slowly and steadily, out of B-class football into A-class in 1969, on into the Bezirksliga Pforzheim in 1972, the Landesliga Mittelbaden in 1996, the Verbandsliga Nordbaden (V) in 1997, and the Oberliga Baden-Württemberg (IV) in 2002.
 On reaching the Regionalliga Süd (III) in 2004 FC stumbled and was relegated after finishing in last place.
 The club currently plays in the fifth tier Oberliga Baden-Württemberg as a lower table side.